Tennessee

 Generally, yes, subject to important limits.
 Tennessee has no bodycam-specific access statute the way South Carolina or North Carolina do.
 Instead, a request for footage is treated like a request for any other government record under the Tennessee Public Records Act, Tenn.
 Code Ann. § 10-7-503, which starts from a presumption that records held by a state or local government are open for citizen inspection.

 That presumption comes with a residency condition that surprises many requesters.
 Section 10-7-503(a)(2)(A) grants the statutory right to inspect and copy public records only to citizens of Tennessee; a governmental entity may require a requester to present government-issued photo identification showing a Tennessee address, or other proof of residency if the requester lacks such an ID.
-An agency is free to grant access to an out-of-state requester as a matter of discretion, and many do, but nothing in the Act requires it to.
-That gap has caused real problems for people arrested in Tennessee who live elsewhere, discussed below.
+For most other records, an agency is still free to grant access to an out-of-state requester only as a matter of discretion.
+But as of July 1, 2026, Tenn.
+Code Ann. § 10-7-503(i), added by 2026 Public Chapter 711 (SB 1970), gives a non-citizen a statutory right, not just agency discretion, to inspect or receive a copy of a law enforcement record pertaining solely to that individual, including an arrest report, incident report, crash report, citation, or body camera footage, if the requester submits a written request identifying the record, a valid government-issued photo ID, and a signed affidavit that the record pertains solely to them; that right does not reach a record that is otherwise confidential by law.
+This statutory fix addresses the gap that caused real problems for people arrested in Tennessee who live elsewhere, discussed below.

 What actually makes Tennessee bodycam footage confidential?